One Thing You Must Do before Leaving Your Job

 If you don't know where you are going you might not get there. - Yogi Berra

-According to research by Amy Wrzesniewski from the University of Michigan and her collaborators, there are three approaches to work – job, career and calling.
+According to research by Amy Wrzesniewski from the University of Michigan, there are three approaches to work – job, career and calling.
 A job is where it is purely to support our financial commitments.
 It pays the bills.
 A career is where the focus is to move higher on the corporate ladder.
 Promotions are the highlight of the work.
 A calling is where the work is an important part of you, something you take great pride and share fondly with friends and family.

 There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.
 Isn't that a little like saving up sex for your old age? – Warren Buffett